Nine Marathon Training Tips - The Marathon Guide That Will Help You Succeed

 Energy Problems during Marathon Training

 I have been running for around two years now and I am right in the middle of training for my first marathon in about two months' time.
-I run 5 times …
+I run 5 times a …

 Training for First Marathon in 12 Months' Time

 Hello, I am a 43 year old male - I do no running or training.
 I would like to complete a marathon 12 months from now.
-How should I …
+How should I start …

 I Need a Good Marathon Running Program